 Policy modifications are required to clarify and remove outdated language from the county based system for coordination of the investigation and adult protective services.
 Statutory references related to the county designated reporting system need to be consistent with the current state centralized system for web and phone reporting.
 MAARC standard intake requirements need to be updated to include additional information to support suspected maltreatment investigations and adult protective services actions.
 The definition of a "caregiver" needs to be revised to remove the threat of a civil maltreatment report substantiation for families providing support to a vulnerable adult as informal family caregivers.
-The exception in the definition of physical abuse that states acts are not recognized as abuse when the vulnerable adult victim has a developmental disability, now recognized as abusive under Jensen, need to be removed.
-MAARC standard intake requirements need to be updated to include additional information investigations and adult protective services actions.
+The exception in the definition of abuse that states acts are not recognized as abuse when the act is authorized under a now-repealed rule governing aversive and deprivation procedures needs to be removed.
+MAARC standard intake requirements need to be updated to include additional information to support suspected maltreatment investigations and adult protective services actions.